One of the main benefits of CRM software is the ability to get every aspect of your business working in sync.

 From creating estimates to invoicing, Method makes it simple to perform common QuickBooks tasks from within their system.
 Method also syncs contacts across both platforms to save you loads of time on data entry.

-You can view the payment history and status on any of your customers in a customized “QuickBooks Online” tab.
+You can view any of your customers’ payment history and status in a customized “QuickBooks Online” tab.

-Like other CRMs, Insightly will give you a complete history of any customer you have on your books, allowing your sales team to have a better understanding of the customer they’re dealing with.
+Like other CRMs, Insightly will give you a complete history of any customer you have on your books, allowing your sales team to better understand the customer they’re dealing with.

 Because it plays so nicely with QuickBooks, you might find it surprising that you can’t create invoices or estimates directly from Insightly.
 Despite all the bells and whistles, you have to leave your CRM to bill a customer.
 You also can’t accept direct payments through the CRM either, so if these features are deal-breakers for you, you might have to look for another CRM.

-Zoho’s integration with QuickBooks leans heavily on customization.
+The Zoho CRM QuickBooks integration leans heavily on customization.
 It’ll take you a while to set it up, though.

 Salesforce once had a special integration with QuickBooks called Salesforce for QuickBooks.